scipy/scipy/doc/source/tutorial/stats/continuous_jf_skew_t.rst

 :math:`\mu_{n}^{\prime}` holds provided that :math:`a>n/2` and :math:`b>n/2`.

 When :math:`a<b`, the distribution is negatively skewed, and when :math:`a>b`, the distribution is positively skewed.
-When :math:`a=b`, the distribution reduces to the `t` distribution on :math:`2a` degrees of freedom.
+If :math:`a=b`, then we recover the `t` distribution with :math:`2a` degrees of freedom.

 References
 ----------